Heating and chilling methods for the 5BBL BIAC

 There has been some discussion online about the benefit of circulating wort inside the BIAC fermenter during chilling to reduce the chill time so we put it to the test in our largest system, the 5BBL BIAC.
 We tested on the 5BBL, since being the largest system we currently offer, it has the lowest chilling surface area to wort ratio and therefore (all other factors being equal) the longest chill time of the BIAC systems.

 The 5BBL fermenter was filled with 600L of water, heated to boiling, and the time recorded to see how quickly it would chill down to 27°C/80°F using Vancouver’s municipal water (which on that particular day was 7°C/45°F).
-The chilling water for the test had a constant flow rate, consistent temperature and the only thing changed was whether or not the pump was circulating water internally during the chill.
+The chilling water for the test had a constant flow rate, consistent temperature and the only thing changed was whether or not the pump (Note: a March 5S was used for this test; we now sell the 7S exclusively, which is a considerably more powerful pump so more likely to break the stratification earlier) was circulating water internally during the chill.
 The temperature was measured both at the top of the fermenter with a probe hung over the top, and at the fermenter sensor port near the bottom of the fermenter.

 The first chart ('Chart 1') shows the chill curve with the pump circulating, and the second chart ('Chart 2') shows it without.
 The test demonstrated a few things.
 First, the actual rate of chilling was almost neglible between the two, suggesting that the fermenter is a relatively efficient chiller as is, and circulating the wort during chill does not reduce chilling time significantly.
 Second, if the wort is not circulated during the chill, there is a significant temperature stratification inside the fermenter, with the water/wort at the top of the fermenter being much warmer than the bottom.
 However, when gas (air) was introduced into the bottom of the fermenter for less than a minute (at 90 minutes, much the same as would occur through aeration prior to pitching yeast) the bubbling action inside the fermenter caused by the rising gas bubbles, broke the temperature stratification and neutralized the temperature difference almost immediately.